n22l/n22l/README.md

 - **Google Cybersecurity Certificate**

 ### 🔨 Projects

+- **Creating and Implementing A Cybersecurity Program Team Sprint (WiCyS)**

+  Developed and implemented a comprehensive cybersecurity program for Lemonade through a collaborative Team Sprint, addressing key risks such as AI model security, compliance, and third-party risk management.

 - **SANS BootUp Capture-the-Flag (CTF) Competition**
   Participated in hands-on cybersecurity challenges that involved reverse engineering, cryptography, and forensics.